Thursday, June 22, 2017

 "I look forward to getting paid."

-Nothing good comes out of leaving a tropical paradise and then looking back at it months later and wishing I could go back to that moment.
-Nah, I’d rather look forward to the next trip.
+Nothing good comes out of leaving a tropical paradise and then looking back at it months later and wishing I could return to that moment.
+Nah, I'd instead look forward to the next trip.

-When the snow melts I'd rather not remember how beautiful christmas was surrounded by snow but rather how I look forward to playing in the snow again.
+When the snow melts, I'd rather not remember how beautiful Christmas was surrounded by snow but how I look forward to playing in the snow again.

-Looking back won’t resolve my pain that I still hold deep within myself from losses and other headaches in my life.
-I would rather grow from it and move on and look ahead.
+Looking back won't resolve the pain that I still hold deep within myself from losses and other headaches in my life.
+I would instead grow from it and move on and look ahead.

 "Lessons learned.
 Time to do something great!"

-I don’t have to pretend my past does not exist.
-Looking forward and understanding why I still exist is much better then the pain of the past and asking myself, "why do I have to endure so much shit in this life."
+I don't have to pretend my past does not exist.
+Looking forward and understanding why I still exist is much better than the pain of the past and asking myself, "Why do I have to endure so much shit in this life."

 I prefer a future.
-A fun future, a future with my kids and doing stuff that we enjoy doing.
+I want a fun future, a future with my kids, and doing stuff that we enjoy doing.

-The memories will always be there but just because they are there doesn’t mean we have to relive them.
+The memories will always be there, but just because they are there doesn't mean we must relive them.
 Look forward to tomorrow.
-You are only a paycheck or, vacation, or day off away from happiness.
+You are only a paycheck, vacation, or day off away from happiness.

 In the work car.
 In work mode.
 (May 31, 2017)